 It’s probably hubristic to think so.
 The project of building intelligent machines is biased toward human intelligence.
 But the animal world is filled with a vast range of possible alternatives, from birds to bees to cephalopods.

 A few hundred years ago the accepted view, pushed by René Descartes, was that only humans were conscious.
 Animals, lacking souls, were seen as mindless robots.
 Few think that today: if we are conscious, then there is little reason not to believe that mammals, with their similar brains, are conscious too.
 And why draw the line around mammals?
 Birds appear to reflect when they solve puzzles.
-Most animals, even invertebrates like shrimp and lobsters, show signs of feeling pain, which would suggest they have some degree of subjective consciousness.
+Most animals, even invertebrates like shrimp and lobsters, show signs of feeling pain, which would suggest they have some degree of subjective experience.

 Another way of approaching the question is by considering cephalopods, especially octopuses.
 These animals are known to be smart and curious—it’s no coincidence Bender used them to make her point.
 But they have a very different kind of intelligence that evolved entirely separately from that of all other intelligent species.
 The last common ancestor that we share with an octopus was probably a tiny worm-like creature that lived 600 million years ago.
 Since then, the myriad forms of vertebrate life—fish, reptiles, birds, and mammals among them—have developed their own kinds of mind along one branch, while cephalopods developed another.